tinyclub/markdown-lab/README.md

     $ tools/docker/identify
     $ tools/docker/run

-Login the VNC page with `ubuntu` password.
+Login the VNC page with the password printed in the console.

 ## Slides